Contact us to see

 How It Works?

-Everyone’s experience of anxiety is different so the first step is for your Psychologist to get a good understanding of yours so that treatment can be specifically tailored to what you need.
+Everyone’s experience of anxiety is different so the first step is for your Therapist to get a good understanding of yours so that treatment can be specifically tailored to what you need.
 They will do this by asking you about when your anxiety started, what you worry about when you are anxious, what physical symptoms you have, what your anxiety makes you do and what it stops you doing and what makes your anxiety better and worse.
-Your Psychologist will also ask you a little bit about other aspects of your life, work, relationships, family and how you spend your leisure time in order to get a sense of you and what type of approach will suit you best.
+Your Therapist will also ask you a little bit about other aspects of your life, work, relationships, family and how you spend your leisure time in order to get a sense of you and what type of approach will suit you best.

-Next your Psychologist will help you to reduce your symptoms of anxiety.
+Next your Therapist will help you to reduce your symptoms of anxiety.
 This will involve a combination of techniques designed to not only lessen feelings of anxiety but also to build confidence and self-esteem which are essential in keeping anxiety at a manageable level.
 Techniques may include: